Vitamin-B12 Deficiency During Pregnancy: Hidden Risks for Mother & Baby (2026 Guide)

 Why vitamin-B12 is important during pregnancy?

 Vitamin B12 is essential in the proper development of the fetus.
-It closely interacts with folate to assist in the development of the neural tube that is later developed into the brain and the spinal cord of the baby.
+It closely interacts with folate to help in the development of the neural tube that is later developed into the brain and the spinal cord of the baby.

 If the level is low it leads to :